The Practice, the Horizon,and the Chain

 — Nisi Shawl, author of Everfair

-— Alix E. Harrow, New York Times bestselling author of The Once and Future Witches
+— Alix E. Harrow, author of The Once and Future Witches

 “An extraordinarily moving tale of power, connection, and community, and a thought experiment perfectly designed to meet our times.
 Here Samatar’s precise moral clarity is both a beacon and a provocation, inviting you into an emotional and philosophical encounter you won’t soon forget.”